HLVM CLI Reference

 FlagDescription

--c, --checkCheck for updates without installing
+--checkCheck for updates without installing

 --help, -hShow help